Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 - **Requirement:** One School of Magic
 - **Willpower Points:** --

 You know the general spell SAVAGE INCARNATION.
-This spell is always prepared, and don't count towards the number of spells you can hold prepared in your memory.
+This spell is always prepared, and doesn't count towards the number of spells you can hold prepared in your memory.
 When you sleep you enter a dreamstate which allows you to stay alert of your surroundings during a shift rest and you can awake instantly and at will.

 ### Chosen of Elune
 - **Requirement:** Druidic Awakening
 - **Willpower Points:** --

 You know the general spell INCARNATION OF THE STARS.
-This spell is always prepared, and don't count towards the number of spells you can hold prepared in your memory.
+This spell is always prepared, and doesn't count towards the number of spells you can hold prepared in your memory.

 ### King of the Jungle
 - **Requirement:** Druidic Awakening
 - **Willpower Points:** --

 You know the general spell FERAL INCARNATION.
-This spell is always prepared, and don't count towards the number of spells you can hold prepared in your memory.
+This spell is always prepared, and doesn't count towards the number of spells you can hold prepared in your memory.

 ### Tree of Life
 - **Requirement:** Druidic Awakening
 - **Willpower Points:** --

 You know the general spell INCARNATION OF HARMONY.
-This spell is always prepared, and don't count towards the number of spells you can hold prepared in your memory.
+This spell is always prepared, and doesn't count towards the number of spells you can hold prepared in your memory.

 {{wide
 ![druids](https://i.imgur.com/5pdjLzA.jpeg) {height:500px,mix-blend-mode:multiply,margin-left:-1.5cm}